 “My beloved is mine and I am his… ” Song of Songs 2:16

-Debbie Prather is a Christ-follower and freelance writer.
-She and her husband are celebrating thirty years of marriage in February 2020.
-Debbie is a bible study leader and community volunteer and loves to connect heart-to-heart with those God places in front of her.
-She adores her growing family (two beautiful daughters-in-law have been added since the writing of this piece) and shares her reflections on faith, grief, adoption, parenting, marriage, and injustice at https://742iloveyou.com/.
+Debbie Prather is a Christ-follower, wife, mother, and freelance writer.
+She and her husband celebrated thirty years of marriage in February 2020.
+Debbie is a bible study leader, community volunteer, and loves to connect heart-to-heart with those God places in front of her.
+She and her husband, Craig, adore their growing family, they’ve gained two daughters-in-law in the past two years, and Debbie shares her reflections on faith, grief, adoption, parenting, marriage, and injustice at https://742iloveyou.com/.

 When we meet couples who are on their second marriage, sometimes we feel like we can’t relate.
 After all, what do we have in common with them?
 But as Allen and I joke, we aren’t only on our second marriage, we are on our third…it just happens to be with the same person.
 Very different and also somewhat the same.